Broadband comparison guide: how to compare broadband prices, speed and more

 You can pay a lot more if you want to add a TV package and other services, which can take your monthly bill beyond £50.
 If getting a bargain is an important consideration for you, you can order the comparison table to compare broadband prices – just be careful to read the small print on deals.
 For example, introductory offers can look cheap but can still add up over a long contract.
 The same goes for cheap deals with an expensive one-off installation cost.

-The majority of broadband contracts are either 12 or 18 months long and the longer you sign up for, the cheaper the monthly charge normally becomes.
-If you're confident you will be at your address for a while, and are happy your chosen provider is the one for you, an 18-month deal will usually be the sensible option.
+The majority of broadband contracts are either 12, 18 or 24 months and the longer you sign up for, the cheaper the monthly charge normally becomes.
+If you're confident you will be at your address for a while, and are happy your chosen provider is the one for you, an 18-24 month deal will usually be the sensible option.

-Even if your 8Mb line only actually runs at 2Mb, this will still be fast enough for many people.
-For simple web browsing and sending emails, it’s more than enough, and should be quick enough to use applications such as the BBC iPlayer without a hitch.
-Services averaging less than 8Mb are becoming rarer now though, as ADSL is upgraded to ADSL2+ and speeds closer to the 20Mb mark.
+Even if your 8Mb line only actually runs at 2Mb, this will still be fast enough for many.
+For simple web browsing and emails it’s sufficient, and should be quick enough to use applications such as BBC iPlayer without a hitch.
+Services averaging less than 8Mb are becoming rarer now though, as ADSL is upgraded to ADSL2+ and speeds move closer to the 17Mb mark.

-However, if you’re looking to download a lot of large files, want to work remotely from home or are into online gaming, you may want to look for faster speeds via fibre or cable.
+However, if you’re looking to download a lot of large files, want to work remotely from home or are into online gaming, you may want to look for faster speeds via fibre.
 Also, getting a faster connection should ‘future proof’ you against any new applications that come along requiring a nifty connection.
-Through BT Openreach's fibre network (with services available from Sky, TalkTalk, Plusnet and Eclipse, as well as BT) and Virgin Media's cable, many areas now have access to internet speeds closer to 100Mb.
+Through the BT Openreach (with services available from the likes of Sky, TalkTalk, Plusnet and EE, as well as BT) and Virgin Media fibre networks, many areas now have access to internet speeds up to or over 100Mb.

-You may also want to consider a faster connection if you will be connecting more than one machine to the internet: each extra machine online at once will share the connection speed, so if the kids are gaming while you’re working, things could end up at a crawl even on a good 8Mb line.
+You may also want to consider a faster connection if you'll have more than one device on the internet: each extra laptop, tablet, smartphone or games console online at once will share the connection speed, so if the kids are gaming while you’re working things could end up at a crawl even on a good 17Mb ADSL line.

 Monthly usage caps are an increasingly important feature of broadband packages, and could be important if you download or stream lots of large files (such as movies or games).
 Some providers charge you extra if you go over your limit, so be sure to read the small print!
 If you don't do much downloading, just web surfing, then don't worry too much about usage caps.